sonus21/rqueue/docs/dashboard.md

   due to retry limit exhaust.
 * **Task Deletion** : Allows to delete any enqueued messages, either it’s in scheduled to be run, or it’s running, or it’s waiting to run.
-* **Queue Insight** : It also allows you to see queue internal messages like SQS dashboard.
+* **Queue Insight** : It also allows us to see queue internal messages like SQS dashboard.
 * **Queue Management** : Move tasks from one queue to another

 Link: [http://localhost:8080/rqueue](http://localhost:8080/rqueue)